MoritzP2602/app-tools/README.md

 # App Tools

-A collection of tools for working with apprentice, including enhanced grid generation, combining several newscan directories and chi-squared analysis.
+A collection of tools for working with apprentice, a program for tuning MC event generators (DOI: 10.1051/epjconf/202125103060, GitHub repository).
+These additional tools provide functionalities such as improved grid generation, merging multiple newscan directories, and performing chi-squared analyses.

+Several of the tools are specifically tailored to streamline the tuning of multiple event types within apprentice.

 ## Prerequisites